Constraint-based graph network simulator: Experiments

 \subsection{Training and evaluation}

-We train the model on one-step prediction task by computing the $L_2$ loss between the predicted update $\updatehat$ and the corresponding ground truth update, averaged over nodes.
+We compute the $L_2$ loss between the predicted update $\updatehat$ from the last solver iteration and the corresponding ground-truth update, averaged over all nodes.
 Note that it is straight-forward to compute the ground-truth update from the dataset.
-For example, if $\update$ represents the velocity, the update is simply as position difference between the future and previous states in the ground-truth.
+For example, if $\update$ represents the velocity, the update is simply the difference between the future and current positions.

+To further incentivize to convergence to the ground-truth, we experimented with an additional loss between each intermediate update $\update^{(i)}$ and the ground-truth with exponential decay weights (details in Section~\ref{sec:suppl_model_implementation}).
+We use the additional loss only in the generalization experiments in Section~\ref{sec:generalization}, labeled with $\alpha=0.25$.
+For other experiments, the additional loss had little effect on the MSE error (Figure~\ref{fig:model_ablations_yang}).

-We train the model using standard backpropagation with the Adam optimizer.
-At test time, we compute 1-step metrics by evaluating the 1-step errors along each point of the ground truth trajectory.
-We also evaluate rollout errors by iteratively applying the learned model starting from an initial state, over 160 rollout steps, and computing the error between the predicted and ground truth trajectories.
+We train the model on one-step prediction task using standard backpropagation with the Adam optimizer.
+At test time, we evaluate 1-step and rollout errors between predicted and ground truth trajectories.
+The rollout is computed by iteratively applying the model on the previous predictions, starting from the initial time step sequence.

-\subsection{Neural Projections~\citep{neural_projections} and related ablations}
+\subsection{Neural Projections and related ablations}

-The only related work involving learned constraint-based simulation, that we are aware of, is \textbf{Neural Projections (NP)}~\citep{neural_projections}.
-While inspiring the present work, Neural Projections has key differences from our approach, and is fundamentally limited in ways that make it insufficient as a general-purpose learned simulator.
+The only related work involving learned constraint-based simulation that we are aware of is \textbf{Neural Projections} (\textbf{NP}, \citet{neural_projections}).
+While it inspired this work, Neural Projections has key differences from our approach, and is fundamentally limited in ways that make it insufficient as a~general-purpose learned simulator.

 Neural Projections operates directly on the absolute positions of the particles.
 First, the model uses an Euler step to propose a future position of the particles based on the previous position, estimated velocity and known external forces.
 Then the model refines the proposal by iteratively projecting it onto a learned constraint manifold, implemented as a multilayer perceptron~(MLP).
-In our framework, this would be equivalent to (1) making the constraint function depend on the update only: $\constr(\update)$ (2) set the optimized update $\update$ to be the future positions of the system $\update := P_{t+1}$ (the \updater{} becomes the identity function) and (3) initialize $\update^{(0)}$ to the output of the Euler step.
+In our framework, this would be equivalent to (1) setting the optimized update $\update$ to be the future positions of the system $\update := P_{t+1}$ (the \updater{} becomes the identity function), (2) making the constraint function depend on the update only: $\constr(\update)$ and (3) initializing~$\update^{(0)}$ to the output of the Euler step.